-approximately the median tax rate in the mid-Atlantic region, which consists entirely of limited license casino markets (West Virginia, Maryland, Pennsylvania, and Delaware).
+median tax rate in the mid-Atlantic region, which consists entirely of markets (West Virginia, Maryland, Pennsylvania, and Delaware).

 Virginia's historical horse racing (HHR) facilities pay an effective tax rate of approximately 22.5 percent of net gaming revenue.
 This includes a state tax equivalent to 9.4 percent of net gaming revenue, a local tax equivalent to 6.3 percent of net gaming revenue, and a payment to the Virginia horse industry of 6 percent of net gaming revenue under \$60 million and 7 percent of net gaming revenue over \$60 million.